KarolS/millfork/README.md

 The standard include files (located in the `include` directory) are distributed under a more permissive Zlib license (see [include/LICENSE](include/LICENSE)).
 Therefore, no attribution is needed if you are developing and distributing Millfork programs.

+The documentation is distributed under the [CC-0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 ## More info

 * [Documentation](docs/README.md) (external version: [https://millfork.readthedocs.io](https://millfork.readthedocs.io))